The Island

 Land Actvities

-Beyond the water, your journey in Rurutu includes two immersive land excursions that highlight the island’s stunning landscapes, rich history, and vibrant culture.
+Beyond the water, your journey in Rurutu includes 2~4 immersive land excursions that highlight the island’s stunning landscapes, rich history, and vibrant culture.

 Additionally, in the evenings, guests are welcome to join Teiti in the kitchen for a hands-on experience preparing traditional meals, adding another layer of cultural immersion to your stay.